-Pressure Increase / Decrease Mode (Factory Default)
+Pressure Increase / Decrease Mode with 3 Pressure Settings (Factory Default)

-- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub pressure decrease switch. - 3 While holding the pressure decrease switch turn the main power key switch to the on position. - 4 Continue to hold the pressure decrease switch until the scrub pressure decrease indicator is green. - 5 Release the pressure decrease switch. - Pressing and releasing the scrub pressure decrease switch will now select between "0" for no adjustable pressures (fixed pressure mode), "1" for one adjustable pressure (pressure increase/decrease mode) or "2" for two adjustable pressures (light/heavy scrub pressure mode).
-Set the mode to "1". - 7 Press the scrub system off switch to save this setting. - The status display will now show a number from 1 to 9.
+- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub pressure decrease switch. - 3 While holding the pressure decrease switch turn the main power key switch to the on position. - 4 Continue to hold the pressure decrease switch until the scrub pressure decrease indicator is green. - 5 Release the pressure decrease switch. - 6 Pressing and releasing the scrub pressure decrease switch will now select between 0, 1, 2, 3, 4, or 5.
+Set the mode to 3, 4, or 5 depending on the range of pressure desired (see above). - 7 Press the scrub system off switch to save this setting. - 8 The status display will now show "d" to indicate that the procedure is done. - 9 The new setting will be saved and will remain in effect until it is changed again. - Pressure Increase / Decrease Mode with 9 Pressure Settings (Advenger Mode) - 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub pressure decrease switch. - 3 While holding the pressure decrease switch turn the main power key switch to the on position. - 4 Continue to hold the pressure decrease switch until the scrub pressure decrease indicator is green. - 5 Release the pressure decrease switch. - 6 Pressing and releasing the scrub pressure decrease switch will now select between 0, 1, 2, 3, 4, or 5.
+Set the mode to 1. - 7 Press the scrub system off switch to save this setting. - 8 The status display will now show a number from 1 to 3.
 This represents the maximum scrub pressure that the operator will be able to select.
 Use the pressure decrease switch to set the desired pressure limit. - 9 Press the scrub system off switch to save this setting. - 10 The status display will now show "d" to indicate that the procedure is done. - 11 The new setting will be saved and will remain in effect until it is changed again.